cchudzicki-ocw-testing/11.165-fall-2021/content/pages/syllabus.md

 - Required (free): MacKay, David J.C., 2009. *Sustainable Energy—Without the Hot Air*, 1st ed..
 UIT Cambridge Ltd. ISBN: 9780954452933.
 Available in paperback from your local or global bookseller for $27–50, and/or can be downloaded legally as a PDF or read in webpage format at [withouthotair.com](withouthotair.com).
 - Optional: Hawken, Paul, ed.
 2017. *Drawdown: The Most Comprehensive Plan Ever Proposed to Reverse Global Warming.* Penguin.
 ISBN: 9780143130444.

-Other papers assigned for each class and which will be available on the class folder on the cloud.
-I may occasionally modify the weekly readings and will notify you in advance.
+Other papers assigned for each class are listed on the {{% resource_link "c1dcc394-8b93-4ab1-a0b0-eae57ec3b56c" "Readings" %}} page.

 I will start most classroom days with a brief discussion about current events related to our reading, and this news service provides terrific updates that will keep you updated on energy, climate, as well as related policies and legislation.
 You can also sign up in advance for two news services: